pieterjd/pieterjd.github.io/_talks/spot-the-bullies.md

 ---
 Fraud detection, for instance with credit cards, is an application of statistics.
 But you can use these techniques in your daily life as well.
 In this talk, I'll show you how I used statistics to prove some people are indeed bullies and statistics can actually be cool sometimes :)

-This talk was my 8th project in the Toastmasters competent communicator manual, get comfortable with visual aids.
+This talk was my 8th project in the Toastmasters competent communicator manual, _Get comfortable with visual aids_.

 ## Toastmasters Fonske Leuven meeting